infadroidmx/NV-VGPU-Driver-Archive/README.md

 # NV-VGPU-Driver-KVM
-This repository contains all NVIDIA vGPU drivers for Linux KVM platform
+This repository contains all NVIDIA vGPU drivers.